 At St. John’s Meads, our vision is for all children to become skilled, fluent and enthusiastic readers.
 We teach a broad, spiral reading curriculum that allows them to comprehend increasing challenging texts.
 Reading for pleasure is also valued highly and the cornerstone of daily classroom practice.

 At St. John’s Meads, our vision is for all children to write fluently and well.
 Our engaging and ambitious curriculum gives pupils opportunities to develop their proficiency in transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing).
-We also explicitly teach monthly vocabulary in the form of 10 ‘tier 2’ words (high frequency words for advanced lanaguage speaking) regularly celebrating the children’s acquisition and usage.
+We also explicitly teach monthly vocabulary in the form of 10 ‘tier 2’ words (high frequency words for advanced language speaking) regularly celebrating the children’s acquisition and usage.

 Fluency in speaking, reading and writing is an essential foundation for success and enjoyment in all subjects.